 You’ll also find specifics about each state’s laws, including what factors courts consider when they rule on custody arrangements and what happens when one parent wants to move away with the children.

-To view child custody services provided by paralegals, please see Custody and Support Services .
+child custody service, please see Custody and Support Services .